 How do standard health insurance policies fall short of tackling these critical ailments?

-Standard health insurance policies have limited sum assured, and they compensate the policyholders on an indemnity basis.
-This, in turn, has the effect of only paying only in the event of hospitalization.
+Standard health insurance policies have a limited sum assured, and they compensate the policyholders on an indemnity basis.
+This, in turn, has the effect of only paying in the event of hospitalization.
 On the other hand, a critical illness cover offers a much higher sum assured since a single treatment can run into lakhs of rupees.
-In addition, the pay-out method differs, thereby offering financial assistance not only for treatment costs but also for other ancillary expenses like the loss of income source.
+In addition, the pay-out method differs, offering financial assistance for treatment costs and other ancillary expenses like the loss of income source.

 Here are some other points of distinction between a standard health cover vis-à-vis critical illness plan –